Heavy Weather

 through the murk on the screen.

-with huffs and swears and groans,
+and he swears and groans

-but they coast free from a pair of holes.
+from a pair of holes.

 At last, he sheds his layers, his hat,

-and clasps his hands that meet in a sweat,
+and clasps his hands that meet in a sweat

 and with prayers, he wept